Project

 Actions #1

-Updated by maherb almost 18 years ago
+Updated by maherb over 18 years ago

 This seems like a pretty important detail, and if you are going to advertise the fact that you support a fastcgi authorizer, you should probably warn users about this defect .